gabrielstork/image-shuffler/README.md

 image = Shuffler('lenna.png')
 ```

-Now to actually shuffle it, you need to use `shuffle()` method.
-The matrix defines the number of pieces that will be in `x` and `y`, in this case, there will be a total of 16 shuffled pieces (you can see it in the image on the top of this file).
+Now, to actually shuffle, you need to use the `shuffle()` method.
+The `matrix` parameter defines the number of pieces that will be in `x` and `y`, in this case, there will be a total of 16 pieces (you can see it in the image on the top of this file).

 ```python
 image.shuffle(matrix=(4, 4))
 ```

-You can take a look at the image, using this method a new window will pop up.
+To take a look at the shuffled image, you can use the `show()` method (a new window will pop up).

 ```python
 image.show()
 ```

 No arguments are needed to save the image.
-It will be saved in the same place and, in this case, with `shuffled_lena.png` as its name.
+It will be saved in the same directory as the oringinal one and, in this case, with `shuffled_lena.png` as its name.

 ```python
 image.save()